-Smart Contracts aren’t a new concept, but they are in the blockchain.
-Although Ethereum and its innovation may not help in replacing contract law immediately, they are working in augmenting current traditional methods and may eventually become law.
+Smart contracts aren’t a new idea, but they are an integral part of a new innovative concept called the blockchain.
+Although Ethereum will not be replacing contract law immediately, traditional methods are being augmented and Ethereum may eventually become law.

-As far as two decades ago, Nick Szabo believed that a contractual clause can be implemented in software in order to make the infringement of contracts very expensive.
-According to him, a “Smart Contract” is a computerized transaction protocol that executes the terms of a contract.
-Meaning that they are automatically enforced from continually rechecking themselves in case any terms have been met.
+As long as two decades ago, Nick Szabo believed that a contractual clause could be implemented within software in order to make contract infringement very expensive.
+According to Szabo, a “Smart Contract” is a computerized transaction protocol that executes the terms of a contract.
+This means the protocol automatically enforces the terms of the contract by constantly checking if they have been met.

-These contracts are now working together with blockchains to help many different industries, such as smart property, financial services, digital rights management, etc. Surely a technology like this isn’t limited to just law.
+These smart contracts are now being used together with blockchains to help many different industries such as smart properties, financial services, digital rights management, etc. Surely, a technology like this isn’t just limited to law.

-The concept isn’t new though, as mentioned before, so Ethereum is not the first project that attempted to develop a smart contract.
-Ethereum saw the power of decentralized ledgers and developed a key component missing from Bitcoin’s blockchain: a Turing-complete programming language.
-The Ethereum stack-based bytecode language allowed for incredible efficiency in processing and combined with their token system allowing for the development of smart contracts.
+As mentioned before, this idea isn’t new, so Ethereum is not the first project that has attempted to develop a smart contract.
+Ethereum, however, realized the power of decentralized ledgers and developed a key component missing from Bitcoin’s blockchain: a Turing-complete programming language.
+The Ethereum stack-based bytecode language allowed for incredible efficiency in processing.
+This, combined with their token system, has allowed for the development of smart contracts.

-Ethereum’s goal, for now, is just that: replacing small parts, corks, and screws.
-They work side-to-side or independently with traditional contracts.
-Replacing parts of it so long as the two parties agree to a mutual agreement of their use.
-This gives Ethereum smart contracts a chance to automate, making a process far more efficient and quick than if it were to be handled manually.
-This would also take less manpower, meaning less money.
+For now, Ethereum’s goal is essentially to replace the small parts, corks, and screws of traditional contracts.
+Ethereum works side-to-side or independently with traditional contracts.
+Replacing parts of the original contract so long as the two parties mutually agree on its use.
+This gives Ethereum smart contracts a chance to automate, making the process far more efficient than if it were handled manually.
+This would also take less manpower, meaning less financial costs.

-Although the technology seems very unlimited for now, we must first understand some inherent technological limits.
-For example, if the expectations for smart contracts are that they will completely handle a system that includes from domestic to international laws, then no. It would take artificial intelligence (not current AI, but Terminator 2 level AI) developed specifically for them for it to handle complications that can arise within that habitat.
+Although the technology seems unlimited now, we must also understand smart contracts’ inherent technological limits.
+For example, a smart contract can not completely handle a system that includes domestic and international laws.
+A smart contract would require specifically developed artificial intelligence (not current AI, but Terminator 2 level AI), in order to handle complications that can arise within that habitat.

-This means that although the technology is very powerful in replacing some complications, it will take time before it becomes a very common asset to use.
-Traditional laws must be broadened in meaning for them to be legally binding more easily, which can also give a path to a new job category – IT and Law can become intertwined in a new field because of Ethereum’s invention, which is very exciting and possible.
+This means that although the technology is very powerful in replacing some complications, it will take time before it becomes a commonly used asset.
+First, the traditional definition of “legally binding” will need to be broadened.
+This would make a new job category possible, intertwining IT and law into a new and exciting field thanks to Ethereum’s invention.
 Currently, smart contracts are akin to an IFTTT between contracting parties.

-Once we begin to stretch the boundaries of law in congruence with this technology, developers of these contracts will become a necessary tool to have because, even as of now, it saves time and labor, which is very critical in today’s startup grind.
+Once we begin to stretch the boundaries of law in congruence with this technology, developers of these contracts will become a necessary tool to have.
+Even now, it saves time and labor, which is very critical in today’s startup grind.

-Though very innovative and groundbreaking, smart contracts need time to develop as per every technology, not rushing into manipulating the basic principles of what makes us human: our rights in law.
+Though very innovative and groundbreaking, smart contracts need time to develop, just like any technology.
+There is no need to rush into manipulating the basic principles of what makes us human: our rights in law.